julython/julython.org/README.rst

 simple metric to decide the 'winners' of the competition.
 The goal is to commit at least once a day for the entire month.
 If you are working on the next twitter or Instagram you don't have to give your code away.
-Your commits could be just to a local git or mecurial repository on your machine.
-Since there are no real prizes you will only be cheating yourself by commiting 30 days of lorem ipsum.
+Your commits could be just to a local git or mercurial repository on your machine.
+Since there are no real prizes you will only be cheating yourself by committing 30 days of lorem ipsum.

 For those on the leader board though you will have to push your commits to a public repository which everyone will clearly be able